zclvcbm/JavaDataMining/README.md

 # JavaDataMining

+Unfortunately, this project is not in development any more.
+I am trying to develop other "bigger" projects that take almost all my time.
+I will release bug fix patches if someone finds any bug, but there will be no more improvements, unless the need for JDM changes, a lot.

 ### What is it? ###
 **A Java data mining API.**
 A simple compilation of libraries in java with some extra Data Processing code I made trying to make a simple API for these libraries: